groupdocs-redaction/GroupDocs.Redaction-Docs/java/developer-guide/basic-usage/metadata-redactions.md

 url: redaction/java/metadata-redactions
 title: Metadata redactions
 weight: 6
-description: Java redaction API that allows to replace or remove metadata using filters or search by regular expression.
+description: This article shows that how Java redaction API allows you to replace or remove metadata using filters or search by regular expression.
 keywords: Java, redaction, api, remove metadata
 productName: GroupDocs.Redaction for Java
 hideChildren: False